Unstructured-IO/unstructured/unstructured/ingest/v2/README2.md

 ### Additional files

-When you make a **new** Destination Connector you will need these files first:
+When you make a **new** destination connector you will need these files first:

 * `unstructured/ingest/v2/processes/connectors/your_connector.py`
 * And add that to: `unstructured/ingest/v2/processes/connectors/__init__.py`
 * Your python file to iterate on development.
 You can call it `unstructured/ingest/v2/examples/example_your_connector.py`
-* And some form of **live connection** to the Destination service.
+* And some form of **live connection** to the destination service.
 In the case of Chroma we have a local service running.
 Often we will run a docker container (Elasticsearch).
 At other times we will use a hosted service if there is no docker image (Pinecone).

 Once the connector is worked out with those files, you will need to add a few more files.